System Design Space

 Logs

-• Structured JSON format instead of free-form text.
+• Structured JSON logging instead of free-form text.

 • Correlation fields: trace_id, span_id, request_id, user_id.